We earn commissions from brands listed on this site, which influences how listings are presented.

 As a dog owner who considers our dog to be a member of the family, I can understand how taxpayers might ask whether they can claim annual expenses for pets as a tax deduction on their taxes.

-Beyond whether or not you can claim pets on taxes, it may make sense to carry pet insurance to offset the costs of a major illness or medical condition should your pet become sick.
+Beyond whether or not you can claim pets on taxes, it may make sense to carry the best pet insurance to offset the costs of a major illness or medical condition should your pet become sick.

 Tax breaks for your pets